OzuYatamutsu/project-overengineer/README.md

 An AI-powered service that converts receipt images into structured, itemized text.

-Built for scalability and deployed to both Kubernetes and Docker Swarm, this service includes comprehensive observability, telemetry, monitoring, and alerting infrastructure (standard as of 2025).
+Built for scalability and deployed to Kubernetes, this service includes comprehensive observability, telemetry, monitoring, and alerting infrastructure (standard as of 2025).

 ## Why?
 As the name suggests, this project is intentionally overengineered beyond its simple purpose.
 The focus isn’t the service itself; it's an exercise in implementing everything around it!